Lingu17/nexvio/README.md

 ## Steps

 1. Fork the repository
-2. Create feature branch
+2. Create a feature branch
-3. Commit changes
+3. Commit your changes
-4. Push branch
+4. Push the branch
-5. Create Pull Request
+5. Create a Pull Request

 ---